1:00PM to 5:00PM

 After a long day of inspiration, enjoy plentiful food and drinks with your fellow attendees.

 Attendees will come back together for the official INDUSTRY party in downtown Dublin.
-Revelers will get a chance to connect with other product people from around the world and enjoy a few pints on us.
+Revelers will get a chance to connect with other product people from around the world and enjoy a few pints on our good friends at Pendo.

 PAUL ADAMS VP OF PRODUCT, INTERCOM